Open-EO/openeo-aggregator/README.md

 ### Application/Flask config

-The openEO-Aggregator specific configuration, is grouped by a `AggregatorConfig` container object.
+The openEO-Aggregator specific configuration, is grouped by an `AggregatorBackendConfig` container object (subclass of `OpenEoBackendConfig` as defined in the `openeo-python-driver` framework project).
 The most important config value is `aggregator_backends`, which defines the backends to "aggregate".
-See `config.py` for more details and other available configuration options.
+See `src/openeo_aggregator/config.py` for more details and other available configuration options.

 The `conf` folder contains config files for the dev and production variant of this application config: